-Mount Manaslu, 8163m above sea level, the eighth highest mountain in the world, is located in the Mansiri Himalayan Range of Nepal in the west-central part of the country.
-Mount Manaslu was first climbed on the 9th of May in 1956 by a Japanese expedition, which made it one of the favourite mountains of Japanese climbers; after that, this mountain has always been a Japanese mountain.
+Mount Manaslu, 8163m above sea level, the eighth-highest mountain in the world, is located in the Mansiri Himalayan Range of Nepal, in the west-central part of the country.
+Mount Manaslu was first climbed on the 9th of May in 1956 by a Japanese expedition, which made it one of the favourite mountains of Japanese climbers; since then, it has always been a Japanese mountain.

 Apart from climbing Mount Manaslu, the Manaslu Circuit trekking trail is popular among trekkers.
 The permanent snow line remains above 5,000 metres.
 The lower valley is rich with exclusive types of dominant forests fed by snow and regular rains from June to September.
 The entire region is declared the Manaslu Conservation Area as the Annapurna Conservation Area to the west of Manaslu and well protected.
 The Manaslu region is a sanctuary for many endangered Himalayan wildlife, including Pandas and over 110 species of birds, 33 mammals, 11 butterflies and reptiles.
 The Manaslu Conservation Area is an important habitat for the snow leopard, grey wolf, musk deer, blue sheep and the Himalayan Tahr.
 Gurung, Chumbas and Nupripas mainly inhabit the area, the Mongolian tribes practising Buddhism.